mahindrautela/mahindrautela.github.io/_pages/research.md

   <img src="../images/8wcscm.png" width="400" height="270" />
 </p>

 2. **Deep variational filtering** for temperature effects in guided wave structural health monitoring.
-More about this work is available here [Paper-1](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/11593/1159319/Temperature-compensation-for-guided-waves-using-convolutional-denoising-autoencoders/10.1117/12.2582986.full)
+More about this work is available in [Paper](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/11593/1159319/Temperature-compensation-for-guided-waves-using-convolutional-denoising-autoencoders/10.1117/12.2582986.full)
 3. **Physical-knowledge assisted ML** for structural health monitoring.
-More about this work is available here [Paper-1](https://www.sciencedirect.com/science/article/pii/S0041624X2100086X)
+More about this work is available in this [Paper](https://www.sciencedirect.com/science/article/pii/S0041624X2100086X)
-4. **Deep surrogate inverse solvers** for guided wave SHM: More about this work is available here [Paper-1](https://www.sciencedirect.com/science/article/pii/S0957417420309234)
+4. **Deep surrogate inverse solvers** for guided wave SHM: More about this work is available here [Paper](https://www.sciencedirect.com/science/article/pii/S0957417420309234)

 ## Neural surrogate solvers for PDEs.
 1. **Physics-informed Neural Networks + Bayesian-optimization** for parameter estimation of PDEs.
    * PINN is used to solve the partial differential equation (PDE), whereas *Bayesian optimization (BO)* estimates its parameter.
    * The Bayesian-optimized *physics-informed neural network* estimates wave velocity associated with wave propagation PDE using a single snapshot observation.
    * We see robust predictions in limited iterations across different runs.
-More about the work is available here.
-[Paper1](https://arxiv.org/abs/2312.14064)
+More about the work is available in this [Paper](https://arxiv.org/abs/2312.14064)

 <p align="center">
   <img src="../images/bopinn.png" width="400" height="250" />